facebook/react-native-website/website/contributing/how-to-open-a-pull-request.md

 ### 1. Make changes to the code

-You can now make any changes deemed necessary using your code editor of choice.
-[Visual Studio Code](https://code.visualstudio.com/) is popular with JavaScript developers.
-If you're mostly making changes to iOS or Android, using Xcode or Android Studio might provide a nicer integrated experience.
+You can now open the project using your code editor of choice.
+[Visual Studio Code](https://code.visualstudio.com/) is popular with JavaScript developers, and recommended if you are making general changes to React Native.

+IDE project configurations:

+- **VS Code**: Open the `react-native.code-workspace` file.
+This should open with extension recommendations, and configure the Flow Language Service and other editor settings correctly.
+- **Android Studio**: Open the repo root folder (containing the `.idea` config directory).
+- **Xcode**: Open `packages/rn-tester/RNTesterPods.xcworkspace`.

 ### 2. Test your changes